-GIWA is responsible for setting coarse grain standards (barley and oats) in Western Australia, supporting Grain Trade Australia which sets national wheat grain standards, Australian Oilseeds Federation which sets national oilseeds standards, Pulse Australia which sets national pulse standards.
+GIWA is responsible for setting grain receival standards (except wheat) in Western Australia, supporting Grain Trade Australia which sets national wheat grain standards, Australian Oilseeds Federation which sets national oilseeds standards, and Pulse Australia which sets national pulse standards.
 GIWA is a member of Grain Trade Australia, Australian Oilseeds Federation, Pulse Australia and is the western council supporting Barley Australia.
 GIWA collaborates with Western Australian bulk handlers to ensure that WA grain standards are fit-for-purpose to customer requirements and maximise returns to the WA grain value chain.

-The CBH Group Receival Standards as at November 2021 and the Bunge 2019/2020 Public Receival Standards can be found below.
+The CBH Group Receival Standards and the Bunge Receival Standards can be found below.

 2023 GIWA Standards Review

 The Grain Industry Association of Western Australia (GIWA) is the caretaker of grain receival standards in Western Australia and regularly reviews the Western Australian grain receival standards to ensure standards are fit for purpose to end use customer requirements.

 GIWA is calling for submissions into WA grain receival standards, excluding wheat, for the 2023 GIWA Standards Review.
 All sectors of the grain industry including growers, grower groups, industry organisations or private businesses are eligible to make a submission.